GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Chris Sacca*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts